-- · Application (Online) - Transcript Evaluation (International Students only) see more information below - English Language Proficiency Exam (International Students only) see more information below - Official transcripts from the college/university from which a bachelor's degree was earned, and, if applicable, Master's degree.
-Applicants will be notified additional transcripts must be submitted for advising purposes. - Test scores from the Graduate Management Admission Test (GMAT), or, with permission of the Director, the Graduate Record Examination (GRE). - · Professional resume
+- Application (Online) - Official transcripts from the college/university from which a bachelor's degree was earned, and, if applicable, Master's degree.
+Applicants will be notified additional transcripts must be submitted for advising purposes. - Test scores from the Graduate Management Admission Test (GMAT), or, with permission of the Director, the Graduate Record Examination (GRE).
+Based on prior academic and/or professional success, the admission requirement to take the GMAT/GRE may be waived or deferred.
+Please see the section below "Waiver of GMAT or GRE". - Professional resume